Selling Your House

 The worldwide pandemic has changed the way that most businesses operate.
 People are used to doing things much differently than they have in the past.
 Social distancing, wearing a mask, keeping your hands clean, and minimizing your exposure to potential infection sources have become a common way of life, and it continues to evolve.

-Your agent will let you know how we are currently handling things like meetings and open houses.
+Your agent will let you know what precautions, if any, are in place (some precautions are also set by sellers), and how things like meetings and open houses are being handled.
 We promise that the process will be as painless as possible.

 You may have already had discussions with your agent about the value of your property and how long it will take to sell.
 In determining value, your agent will look at what are known as “comparable properties” or, simply, “comps” that are most similar to your property and its location.
 This can be a painstaking process that takes into account a lot of factors, because no two properties are ever perfectly comparable.
 Don’t worry, however; your agent is very well-versed in navigating the South Central Wisconsin Multiple Listing Service (MLS) and will come up with the best value possible.